 Grants of up to £20,000 are available.
 Funding is for one year, though projects that deliver strongly against the Challenge outcomes may be considered for continuation funding to sustain, develop and scale up their model.

-Funding cannot be used for the purchase of capital equipment beyond 10% of the total proposed budget.
+Funding cannot be used for capital projects/equipment beyond 10% of the total proposed budget.

 Community Challenge target outcomes